 Why AI is the Key to Contextualizing OCR Data

-Optical Character Recognition (OCR) is a technology that stands for efficiency and productivity.
+Optical Character Recognition is a technology that makes increased efficiency and productivity possible.
 By converting scanned images and printed text into editable digital files, OCR has revolutionized the way we handle data-intensive tasks.
 Yet, amidst the buzz surrounding OCR’s capabilities, the power to utilize OCR for contextualization is often overlooked.
 In this blog, we delve into why AI is the key to contextualizing OCR data to create actionable insights from information within your ecosystem.

 Enhanced Accuracy and Relevance